 The Bottom Line on Color

 It’s pretty much impossible to prove that any one color is better than any other color for persuading an audience.
 There are just too many variables, and too much conflicting evidence to come to any universal conclusion.

 So instead of trying to find the “perfect” color, go for the color that increases the visibility of your call-to-action.
 With this simple and proven approach, you can virtually guarantee an increase in conversions.

 If you’re looking for a surefire way to increase your conversion rate, a practical solution like OptinMonster is just the ticket.
-Rather than making guesses in the dark, OptinMonster will help you to improve your conversion rates with better design, page-level targeting and location-specific in-line forms, easier testing, and clearer analytics.
+Rather than making guesses in the dark, OptinMonster will help you to improve your conversion rates with clearer analytics and easy A/B split testing.
 Click here to try OptinMonster and dramatically increase your website’s conversions.

-So which color converts the best for you?
+So which is the best call to action button color for you?
 Have you tested out different colors on your site?
 Let us know in the comments!